— helen robinson

 Yes, I would encourage a phone conversation or video call with you at no cost to help you decide whether or not I am the right coach for you.
 If you cannot answer the question “What is a life coach?” then ask me on a call.

 I offer a discount for paying for a block of sessions upfront.
 We then arrange the session dates to best suit you.
 If you do not use all the sessions you have paid for, then I will refund any unused sessions.
 I also offer a one-off deep dive session.
-The session is 90 mins and costs £175.
+The session is for 2 hours and costs £175.

 If your coaching is being funded through the Access to Work Scheme please let me know before the first session.